 - 1 watermelon radish (optional)

-- 2 tbsp grated ginger (about 1.5" piece)
+- 2 tablespoon grated ginger (about 1.5" piece)

-- 1 tbsp grated garlic (optional)
+- 1 tablespoon grated garlic (optional)

 - 1 ½ cups boiling water